Mandali Buddha Prasad: Birth and Education

 He was born to Sri Mandali Venkata Krishna Rao, Prabhavathi Devi on 26 May 1956 at Nagayalanka, Krishna District, Andhra Pradesh.
 His father Sri Mandali Venkata Krishna Rao was a staunch follower of Gandhian Philosophy and a social worker.

-Sri Mandali Buddha Prasad attained all the great qualities of his father and is moving in his foot steps.
 After completing his primary and high school education at Avanigadda, Krishna District, Sri Buddha Prasad graduated from Osmania University, Hyderabad.

 As an M.L.A.

-He was elected as a Member of the Andhra Pradesh Legislative Assembly from Avanigadda Constituency of Krishna District for three terms during 1999, 2004 and 2014 and could get sanctions of 700.00 crores for the development works in the constituency as on date.
+He was elected as a Member of the Andhra Pradesh Legislative Assembly from Avanigadda Constituency of Krishna District for four terms during 1999, 2004, 2014 and 2024 and could get sanctions of 700.00 crores for the development works in the constituency as on date.

 As a Cabinet Minister

 He dealt with the portfolio of Animal Husbandry, Dairy Development and Fisheries during 2007–2009.
 As a cabinet minister he has formulated many innovative schemes like 'Pashukranthi' to benefit poor people and small farmers with hybrid animals on subsidy rates and "Matsya Kranti" by which fisheries women are benefitted.

 He established an Advanced Research Centre of Animal Husbandry with International standards at Pulivendula, Kadapa District and three super specialty Veterinary Hospitals each one at Hyderabad, Vijayawada and Pulivendula.
 A Fisheries Polytechnic College is established at Bhavadevarapally, Krishna District.